y0nil/kusto.blog/blog-posts/ingesting-nyc-taxi-rides.md

 .show commands
 | where StartedOn > datetime(2019-02-04 06:00)
 | where CommandType == "DataIngestPull"
-| where Text has 'ingest async into FHV_Trips'
+| where Text has '.ingest-from-storage async into FHV_Trips'
 | summarize ['# Commands'] = count(),
             StartTime = min(StartedOn),
             EndTime = max(LastUpdatedOn)